topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 Current version of Calamar is running on https://calamar.app

-It is mostly a result of [our participation](https://devpost.com/software/calamar) in [Polkadot Hackaton: North America Edition](https://polkadot-na.devpost.com/) as an implementation of the [bounty](https://github.com/subsquid/bounties/issues/1) declared by [Subsquid](https://subsquid.io) team.
+It is mostly a result of our participation in hackaton as an implementation of the bounty declared by Subsquid team.
+See [Additional Inforamtion](#additional-information-heavyplussign).

 While it may seem to be already working explorer it has only basic features and lacks many of the important or useful ones.